Crypteq/BC7MOD/README.md

 ## Plugins
 **Requirements**
-- IniFiles.cleo
-	Used for reading and writing to ini files.
+- IniFiles.cleo: Used for reading and writing to ini files.
-- GxtHook.cleo
-	Used for displaying text using the GXT file in the CLEO_TEXT directory.
+- GxtHook.cleo: Used for displaying text using the GXT file in the CLEO_TEXT directory.

 **Optional**
-- BC7ModExtra.cleo
-	Addition to the BC7MOD which fix the well known mouse bug on Windows Vista and above and and toggable option to skip the intro movies.
+- BC7ModExtra.cleo: Addition to the BC7MOD which fix the well known mouse bug on Windows Vista and above and and toggable option to skip the intro movies.
 Unfortunately the source code is lost, however the use of this plugin is optional.

 IniFiles.cleo and GxtHook.cleo can be found in the CLEO SDK.
 BC7ModExtra.cleo is included, but does not have to be used.